I knew an eight-year old boy who traveled faster than the speed of light!

-I told his mom, “I don’t believe there is anything wrong with this child; he just has a high energy level.”
+I told his mom, “I don’t believe there is anything wrong with him; he just has a high energy level.”
 After all, he was traveling through this world at the speed of light.

 I was worried about the fate of this brilliant child, but even though he was of my blood he was not from my womb.
-So, I had to lay down my arms and surrender.
+So, I had to lay down my arms.

 After her second therapy session with the child psychiatrist, my sister-in-law called, in a distressed state.
 She talked erratically and I could barely understand her.
 She blurted out, “…and then, the doctor told me that I have Adult Attention Deficit Disorder.
 Can you believe that?”

-In fact, if you haven’t yet watched Ken Robinson, a highly acclaimed professor, discuss how our school system can kill a child’s creativity, I highly recommend you watch the video at the end of this blog post.
+In fact, if you haven’t yet watched Ken Robinson, a highly acclaimed professor, discuss how our school system can kill a child’s creativity, I highly recommend you watch the video.
 You may begin questioning the way our education system is set up.

 Two weeks into my nephew’s new ADD drug regimen, I noticed he was unusually quiet and not his highly energetic self.

 I said, “Hey, little dude… tell me about the pills you’ve been taking.”